 This is typical of the some of the most potent and tasty HSC strains—they don’t produce huge thick pyramid-shaped buds loaded with weight, but rather produce clusters of tightly-wound, highly resinous, terp forward buds.

-At week five in bloom phase, the plants developed a minor spider mite infestation that didn’t attack any other strain in the same grow op.
+At week five in bloom phase during one test season, plants developed a minor spider mite infestation that didn’t attack any other strain in the same grow op.
 One spray of Azamax took care of that.
+On day 57 of bloom phase during one test grow, a massive spider mite infestation suddenly appeared, forcing us to harvest a couple of days earlier than resin glands indicated we should.
+Always be on the alert for mites.

-We’ve only tested ten seeds from the same seed run.
+We’ve tested 15 seeds in three different indoor runs, purchased when the strain first dropped.
 All but one germinated.
-The nine plants had traits within + or – 10% phenotype consistency: nearly-identical height, structure, floral maturation rates, scent, high.
+The plants had traits within + or – 10% phenotype consistency: nearly-identical height, structure, floral maturation rates, scent, high.
 HSC is known for pheno consistency; for their few strains that have more divergent phenos possible, they’re candid about it in the strain description.

 Resin glands clouded up during week four and stayed cloudy.
 In most cases, cloudy resin glands are an indicator buds are ready for harvest, but not this time.
-We let the plants go the full 60 days bloom phase recommended by HSC.
+We did incremental harvesting, but let many buds on the plants go the full 60 days bloom phase recommended by HSC.

-During the last two weeks of bloom phase, buds got a little bigger and tighter, resin glands maintained their sturdiness, leaves turned more purple and less lime green.
+During the last two weeks of bloom phase, buds get bigger and tighter, resin glands maintain their sturdiness, leaves turn quite purple, way less lime green.

 Note: there are few leaves in the buds, which makes for easier trimming sessions.
-Buds are very sticky, and dry to an attractive deep purple/ light green with intense terp scent and taste including licorice, fuel, and grape candy.
+Buds are very sticky, and dry to an attractive deep purple/light green with intense terp scent and taste including licorice, fuel, maple syrup, and grape candy.

 In fact, after about six weeks of curing, the jar smells like a delicious grape strain, and also like HSC’s Blueberry Muffin strain.
 Bag appeal, and the taste/scent of live rosin and other terp-preserving extracts, are stellar.